marcosnils/ddocker/README.md

 - If you have a really poor upload speeds (like in our country) and you need to share docker images with your team members but you want to skip the burden of running and configuring

-- INSERT YOUR USECASE HERE (please submit PR's)
+- INSERT YOUR USE CASE HERE (please submit PR's)